-Another useful variant of this definition is weakly-exceptional where we do not assume E is forward invariant.
+Another useful variant of this definition is weakly S-exceptional or weakly S'-exceptional, where we do not assume E is forward invariant.
 For example each unimodal map f of interval, i.e. with just one turning critical point c, has the one-point set $\{f(c)\}$ being a weakly S-exceptional set.